aryzing/ary.net/posts/2016-08-13-creating-a-browser-live-reload/index.md

 which refreshes the page with a period of the specified length in seconds.

-To contact the server, we may choose to use AJAX or web sockets.
+To contact the server, we may choose to use AJAX or websockets.
 With AJAX, we can query the server at regular intervals, and execute a full page reload when the server signals that a change has occurred.
-With web sockets, we could reload the page when the broadcaster signals a change.
+With websockets, we could reload the page when the broadcaster signals a change.

 Let's explore these two options.